Announcements

 So exclusivity time windows are just bad and dumb for the long term health of the game.
 It creates artificial divides between the HAVES and the HAVE NOTS.
 It also has a tendency to create "orphaned" bits of game stuff that need to be accounted for in the grand scheme of things, but which an increasingly small minority of players possess (or make use of) over time.

-I wouldn't care if non-subscribed and/or newer players have to wait longer to get special things or even if they ultimately have to pay more to get special things as long as there was always some way for them to get access to everything in the game eventually.
+I wouldn't care if non-subscribed and/or newer players have to wait longer to get special things or even if they ultimately have to pay more to get special things as long as there was always [b]some[/b] way for them to get access to [b]everything[/b] in the game eventually.
 Simply put things that are PERMANENTLY exclusive via one-time only awards in games like this are PERMANENTLY sucky for the game as a whole.

 CoH player from April 25, 2004 to November 30, 2012